cspanring/ember-cli-auth0-lock/README.md

 Please see the [Auth0 docs] for more information on the [authParams] configuration object.

+### Route mixin

+Use the `auth0-protection` mixin to require an authentication on a route:

+    import Ember from 'ember';
+    import Auth0Protection from 'ember-cli-auth0-lock/mixins/auth0-protection';

+    export default Ember.Route.extend(Auth0Protection, {
+      model: function() {
+        return ['This', 'is', 'a', 'protected', 'route'];
+      }
+    });

+*Note: current protection is naive in terms of that it just redirects the app to the root url if the current user is not authenticated.*

+*Also: an authentication check on the client won't protect any sensible data that you might serve in your application.*

+### Signup, login and logout actions

+The `application route` will catch any `signup`, `login` and `logout` actions that bubble up and call the corresponding method on the Lock Widget.

+E.g. trigger the `login` action from a template:

+    <button {{action 'login'}}>login</button>

+### Authentication status and data

+Routes and controllers expose following properties in an `auth0` object:

+    auth0: {

+      // is current user authenticated, anonymous
+      isAuthed: <bool>,
+      isAnonymous: <bool>,

+      // Auth0 user profile (can be customized in authParams.scope)
+      profile: {
+        user_id: <string>
+        nickname: <string>
+        email: <string>
+        picture: <string>
+      },

+      // Auth0 access token
+      token: <string>

+    }

 ## Development

 The **dummy** application in `./tests/dummy` contains an example integration of the addon for testing.